jeremeybingham/dormer/README.md

 dockerized flask app base with nginx proxy, automated SSL, redis with persistent storage + bootstrap

-you need your domain A record corretly pointed at the docker host IP.
+you need your domain A record correctly pointed at the docker host IP.

 Installation:
 ```